Holidays in Merano

 Tappeinerweg Trail

-• 4km
+• Distance: 4km

 Sissi's Path

-• Easy walk
+• Grade: Easy

-• 3.2km
+• Distance: 3.2km

 More great walking route inspiration

-Useful information & guidelines
+Useful Information & Guidelines

 Recommended equipment

-Walking maps and apps
+Walking maps & apps

 South Tyrol Guide is available for free on Google Play or the App Store and has quite a few walks on there to get you started.
 For paper maps, we recommend Kompass 459.